 Limitations of Bitmaps in Animation

 To avoid this issue, animators may choose to use vector graphics instead of bitmaps for certain elements in their animations.
 Vector graphics are created using mathematical equations to define lines and shapes instead of individual pixels.
-This means that they can be scaled up or down without losing quality or becoming pixelated.
+This means that they can be scaled up or down mathematically, which in turn means they do not lose quality, or becoming pixelated.

-Bitmap images offer a high level of flexibility and control over the appearance of an image and can be easily edited and manipulated.
+Bitmap images offer a high level of flexibility and control over the appearance of an image and can be easily edited and manipulated using tools like Photoshop.
 By understanding the strengths and weaknesses of different types of digital images, animators can make informed decisions about which type to use for different elements in their animations.